caleb-bugg/website/content/home/about.md

 Hello, my name is Caleb Xavier Bugg ([cv](files/cv.pdf)) and I am an Operations Analyst at Reaching Our Sisters Everywhere, Inc. [(ROSE)](https://www.breastfeedingrose.org) and Reaching Our Brothers Everywhere [(ROBE)](https://www.robeforfamily.org) in Decatur, GA.

-My work seeks to discover and implement quantitative methods which have a social-, civic-, and/or government-based applicatons.
+My work seeks to discover and implement quantitative methods which have social-, civic-, and/or government-based applicatons.
 I hope to prescribe simple solutions that we as a global community can implement.
 Utilizing the math and statistical models native to Operations Research and Management, I synthesize topics that provide an analytical basis for our society to invest in long-term, social good projects.

 # Fall 2025 SAT Math Institute